Don't Miss These Free Things to Do in San Francisco

 Exploring San Francisco's famous Chinatown is best done on foot.
 This historic neighborhood is always busy, and is full of hidden gems that welcome the curious traveler.
 If you've still got some pep in your step after ducking into many shops and restaurants, continue on to North Beach to experience San Francisco's Italian-American heritage.

 The Castro is an important historic place for the gay rights movement.
 Visit important sites like Pink Triangle Park and the Rainbow Honor Walk to see plaques honoring significant GLBT activists.
-The first Wednesday of the month is always free at the Gay, Lesbian, Bisexual & Transgender History Museum (4127 18th St.).
+The first Wednesday of the month is always free at the Gay, Lesbian, Bisexual & Transgender History Museum (temporarily closed) (4127 18th St.).
 One of the first museums in the world dedicated to the subject, the institution offers a look into the past century of local events that have shaped this global community, and this neighborhood in particular.

 City Guides Walking Tours